2020 Twitter account hijacking: Perpetrators

+The FBI announced on July 16 it was launching an investigation into the scam, as it was used to "perpetuate cryptocurrency fraud", a criminal offense.
+The Senate Select Committee on Intelligence also planned to ask Twitter for additional information on the hack, as the committee's vice-chair Mark Warner stated "The ability of bad actors to take over prominent accounts, even fleetingly, signals a worrisome vulnerability in this media environment, exploitable not just for scams but for more impactful efforts to cause confusion, havoc and political mischief".
+The UK's National Cyber Security Centre said its officers had reached out to Twitter regarding the incident.

-Security researcher Brian Krebs corroborated with TechCrunch's source and with information obtained by Reuters that the scam appeared to have originated in the "OGUsers" group.
-The OGUsers forum ("OG" standing for "original") was established for selling and buying social media accounts with short or "rare" names, and according to its owner, speaking to Reuters, the practice of trafficking in hacked credentials was prohibited.
-Screenshots from the forum show various users on the forum offering to hack into Twitter accounts at US$2,000-3,000 each.
+Security researcher Brian Krebs corroborated with TechCrunch's source and with information obtained by Reuters, that the scam appeared to have originated in the "OGUsers" group.
+The OGUsers forum ("OG" standing for "original gangsters") was established for selling and buying social media accounts with short or "rare" names, and according to its owner, speaking to Reuters, the practice of trafficking in hacked credentials was prohibited.
+Screenshots from the forum, show various users on the forum offering to hack into Twitter accounts at US$2,000-3,000 each.
 Krebs stated one of the members might have been tied to the August 2019 takeover of Twitter CEO Jack Dorsey's Twitter account.
 The OGUsers owner told Reuters that the accounts shown in the screenshots were since banned.